5 Relevant and Creative Ways to Engage Students in Yoga Class (Interview)

 Teenagers love to try new things and explore their creativity.
 Encourage them to express themselves through powerful yoga flows by allowing them to create their own yoga sequences.
 You can also incorporate different styles of yoga and music to make the practice more challenging and fun.
 Empower them to notice what they need in that moment, whether it’s restorative or power yoga, for example.

-By implementing these five different ways to engage children of different age groups in your kids yoga or teen yoga class, you are not only helping them to become more engaged and focused, but also teaching them healthy habits for life.
+By implementing these five different ways to engage children of different age groups in your kids yoga or teen yoga class (thanks to Laura from Divine Light Yoga), you are not only helping them to become more engaged and focused, but also teaching them healthy habits for life.

 Remember that children learn best when they are having fun and enjoying themselves, especially when it’s relevant and relatable to them.
 There isn’t a one-size-fits-all lesson plan for yoga, but instead let’s be creative and make the classes an exciting, enjoyable, and meaningful experience for children and teens, so they will be happy to come back for more!